-Taking ahold of the cat’s lower lip I slipped it up and over the middle hook.
-Then I pulled the excess string between the hooks, down into two large loops which now hung well below the upper lip.
+Taking hold of the cat’s lower lip, I slipped it up and over the middle hook, then pulled the excess string down between the hooks into two large hanging loops.
 When I stepped away, two sagging breasts stared back at me.

 “Sunglasses,” Andrew (12) announced.

-“Two closed eyes or two upside down mountains,” chimed Karen (8).
+“Two closed eyes or two upside-down mountains,” chimed Karen (8).

-What else do you see?”
+“What else do you see?”
 I asked my advisers.

 “Could be two airplanes nose to nose in a race,” said Andrew.